junzhaohu/project/final project outline.md

 ## \end{table}
 ```

-We can add this file to our database using hte following:
+We can add this file to our database using the following:

 ```r
 nov.db <- dbWriteTable(my_db, "myFlights", nov.d[, choose.cols], overwrite = TRUE)